-As Chinese medicine students at NCNM, we are grounded in Chinese symbolism and cosmology before anything else.
-It is the first, mind-blowing, introduction we get to the medicine we must attempt to master.
-Because of the research interests of the school’s founder, Heiner Fruehauf, we chiefly use the organ clock as a way to organize our thinking about these symbols.
+As Chinese medicine students at NUNM, we are grounded in Chinese symbolism and cosmology before anything else.
+Because of the research interests of one of the school’s founders, Heiner Fruehauf, we chiefly use the “organ clock” or holomap as a way to organize our thinking about these symbols.
 Along with the many other layers of symbolism we learn (Yin/yang, the five elements and so on) an incredibly rich, clinically valuable, picture of the human body arises.

 The Lung organ system

 Most of us know the Lung as being the “upper source of Qi,” the source of attack for many external invasions, and the “sensitive organ” easily perturbed by cold, heat and various toxins (environmental and otherwise).

 Lung is Taiyin, the first of the Yin layers of the body – paired with the oft-assaulted Spleen.
 The two together are responsible for the majority of our “taking in” of nourishment from the world.
 With the Yangming organs of Stomach and Large Intestine, they make up the rhythm of the body.
 Breathing in, eating regularly, having regular bowel habits and distributing the energy to the four corners of the body.

 Hexagram 11, Tai 泰 – sometimes translated as Pervading (Karcher) – is the tidal hexagram (十二消息卦) associated with the Lung organ system due to its assignment to the first month of the Chinese year, around the Gregorian calendar’s February.